mattfidler/funtoo-dell-xps-15-9570/README.md

  rc-update add zfs-zed default

 ```

-If zfs-kmod-9999 is not found or zfs-9999 is not found, funtoo stores its overlays in `/var/git/meta-repo/kits/core-kit/sys-fs/zfs-kmod`
+Since funtoo abandonded zfs-kmod-9999 is not found or zfs-9999 is not found, you can still dwonload the overlays and use funtoo by using `/var/git/meta-repo/kits/core-kit/sys-fs/zfs-kmod`

+At the same time, funtoo's ebuilds are a bit old for what I do, so I went to gentoo.
+They should be found in gentoo.

 ## Add networking support